NautilusTrader

 Timestamps (ts_event, ts_init) are delegated to the inner CustomDataTrait implementation and exposed as properties on the wrapper.

-On the Python side, CustomData exposes value semantics: __eq__ and __repr__ are implemented (equality uses the Rust PartialEq logic).
-Instances are intentionally unhashable so that equality remains consistent with the inner payload comparison.
+On the Python side, CustomData implements __eq__ and __repr__.
+The Rust PartialEq implementation compares the DataType and delegates payload equality to the inner value.
+Instances are intentionally unhashable so equality remains consistent with the payload comparison.

 This wrapper is shared across both custom‑data modes.
 User code interacts with one API even though the underlying payload may be: